BenjaminRathke/kickstarter-analysis/README.md

 ### Challenges
 Few challenges were encountered.
 One notable exception was in the copying of cell formulae in the percentage columns to other columns for the Outcomes Based on Goals table.  the "$" operator was inappropriately used to reference the denominator, thus locking the referenced cell inappropriately for all percentage values.
 Removing and re-replicating the formula fixed the problem immediately.

-Possible other issues that could (but did not occur) include accidentally changing data values in the original sheet, accidentally referencing wrong cells or columns in the data,
+Possible other issues that could (but did not occur) include accidentally changing data values in the original data set, accidentally referencing wrong cells or columns in the data, a 0% cancelled result for all monetary ranges in the Outcomes vs. Goals table may have caused confusion and caution but a quick verification of the results upheld them.

 ### Analysis of Outcomes Based on Launch Date